 Dropping the expectations means knowing what they are.

 What are your expectations?
 Name them.
 Write them down.
 Make them known.
+Could be: fearing what you do won't be good enough, or won't be acknowledged, or it's just too hard.
 Your expectation could even be “getting it all done in one shot.”
 Release that one too because it’s heavy.

 Letting fear keep you from action is easy, but stepping into action anyway is courage.
 The only way to grow courage is through practice.
 And courage doesn’t have to be a huge display; it’s usually that one decision to just show up and do something—anything—anyway.